Everything Everywhere All At Once wins Best Picture after record-breaking year

 Michelle, 60, was surrounded by her cast and crew after her name was read out and before she made her way to the stage.
 She was the first actress of Southeast Asian descent to be nominated - and to win - for Best Actress.

-In the Academy's almost 100-year history less than 20 Asian actors have been nominated at the Academy Awards; 2023 had the highest number of Asian actors ever nominated across the acting categories. ·
+In its almost 100-year history less than 20 Asian actors have been nominated at the Academy Awards; 2023 has the highest number of Asian actors ever nominated across the acting categories.

-The 2023 event was hosted by Jimmy Kimmel, who left his mind-blowing $9 million LA mansion for the night's proceedings, and the red carpet - this year champagne-colored - saw the crème de la crème of Hollywood pose for pictures as they hit the Dolby Theatre and bought the glitz and glamour with them
+All Quiet on the Western Front swept the below the line categories, picking up five awards, while Brendan Fraser won Best Actor, and Sarah Polley won Adapted Screenplay for Women Talking.

+The evening, hosted by Jimmy Kimmel, was a roaring success - with no incidents - although he referenced the infamous 2022 slap, quipping: "If anyone commits any act of violence, you will be awarded best actor and permitted to give a 19-minute long speech.
+But seriously, if anything unpredictable or violent happens do what you did last year; nothing.
+Maybe give the assailant a hug."